How to create a Freshdesk automation to notify Slack when sentiment drops

 What if you could get a heads-up the second that sentiment starts to dip?

+Freshdesk is a mature, reliable platform that powers customer service for thousands of companies, and its ecosystem offers impressive tools for support teams to stay ahead of these moments.
 This guide will walk you through exactly how to do that.
 We’ll show you how to set up a Freshdesk automation to notify Slack when sentiment drops, giving your team a real-time alert on conversations that need a little extra care.
-We'll start with the standard Freshdesk setup and then look at a smarter, AI-powered way to stay ahead of customer frustration before it even starts.
+We'll start with the standard Freshdesk setup and then look at a complementary, AI-powered way to stay ahead of customer frustration.

 What you’ll need to get started